mantidproject/mantid/docs/source/workbench/instrumentviewer.rst

     myiv.reset_view()
     sys.exit(app.exec_())

-NOTE: If the instrument view app is launched outside ``MantidWorkbench`` on RHEL_7, the user need click on the viewing widget to get it rendered properly.
+NOTE: If the Instrument Viewer is launched outside outside of Workbench on RHEL_7, the user will need to click on the viewing widget to allow it to render correctly.
-For other OS, the instrument viewing widget should display the instrument properly upon launching.
+For other operating systems, the Instrument Viewer widget should display the instrument properly upon launching.